Hubert Baniecki

 Feature effect explanations can be manipulated in an adversarial manner.

-3. dalex: Responsible Machine Learning with Interactive Explainability and Fairness in Python
+5. dalex: Responsible machine learning with interactive explainability and fairness in Python

 H. Baniecki, W. Kretowicz, P. Piatyszek, J. Wisniewski, P. Biecek